Docker Configuration¶

 postgres |

 PostgreSQL username.
-Must match in both the app and db services. |
+Match this in both the app and db services. |

 POSTGRES_DB |